FedeDD-1/Power-BI-Project-1---HR-Management-Analytics/README.md

 # HR Management Analytics – Power BI Dashboard

 ## Overview
 This project delivers an interactive **HR Management Analytics Dashboard** developed in Power BI.
-It provides a comprehensive view of workforce dynamics, helping HR managers and executives monitor headcount, hiring, turnover, retention, diversity, and labor costs over time.
+It provides a comprehensive view of workforce dynamics, helping HR managers and executives monitor headcount, hiring, turnover, retention and diversity.

 ## Objectives
 The goal of this dashboard is to enable **data-driven HR decision-making** by: